MJ-Sec4yoU/subdomain_enum/README.md

 My Subdomain Enumeration Tool is an combined based tool.
 This tool is designed for bug bounty hunters and security researchers to streamline the process of discovering subdomains for a given domain.
 Subdomain enumeration is a critical step in reconnaissance, helping identify potential attack surfaces for further testing.

 # My Bug Bounty Tool
-A tool designed for security researchers to streamline vulnerability discovery and reporting.
+A tool designed for security researchers to enumerate subdomain  discovery .

 ## Features
 1. uses Amass , subfinder , httpx